New to Practicing Yoga? Here’s Everything You Need to Get Started

 Vuori Performance Jogger

-The only downside?
-The seams do pill a bit after several washes, but you can mitigate that by turning the pants inside out before throwing them in the washing machine.
-(I’m just lazy.)
+I love that they’re made with 89 percent recycled polyester.
+The wide waistband never pinches, and there’s a drawstring to adjust the fit.
+Also, it has nice, deep pockets.
+The only downside: the seams do pill a bit after several washes, but you can mitigate that by turning the pants inside out before throwing them in the washing machine (I’m just lazy).

-For the One With Cold Feet
+For the One with Cold Feet

 Your Reformer Crew Grip Socks

+You don’t have to practice yoga in socks, but many people prefer it, especially if they have consistently cold feet or live in a colder climate.
 Since regular socks will have you sliding all over the place, I recommend these adorable grip socks.
 They come in a variety of colors and patterns that should add some pizazz to your practice.
-Sizing is available in S, M, and L but only accommodates up to a women’s size 11, so I do hope the company expands that soon.
+Sizing is available in S, M, L, but only accommodates up to a women’s size 11, so I do hope they expand that soon.
 There is some slight compression at the arch, which may help a bit with balance.

 Recovery Tools